wushitong1234/IB_OT/README.md

 https://github.com/wushitong1234/Constrained-BA.git (CBA)

 # The Code detail
-IB_OT for the OT version, similar to RD.
+IB_OT_main for the OT version, corresponding to RD.

-CBA_IB for the CBA version, similar to RD.
+CBA_IB_RI for the CBA version, corresponding to RD.

+CBA_IB_IR for the CBA version, corresponding to DR.